akshat-315/todo/README.md

   npm install
 ```

-Create a .env file and give your own mongoDB Url and PORT number
+Create a .env file and give your own mongoDB Url, a PORT number and a JWT_SECRET key of your choice

 Start the server